 Excessive deposition of sediments can destroy spawning habitat, blanket benthic (bottom dwelling) organisms, and abrade the gills of larval fish.
-The limits for settleable solids are based on the Basin Plan (page 3-16) narrative, "Waters shall not contain suspended or settleable material in concentrations that cause nuisance or adversely affect beneficial uses."
-The numeric limits are empirically based on results obtained from the settleable solids 1-hour test, using an Imhoff cone.
+The limitations for settleable solids are based on the Basin Plan (page 3-16) narrative, "Waters shall not contain suspended or settleable material in concentrations that cause nuisance or adversely affect beneficial uses."
+The numeric limitations are empirically based on results obtained from the settleable solids 1-hour test, using an Imhoff cone.

 It is impracticable to use a 7-day average limitation, because short-term spikes of settleable solid levels that would be permissible under a 7-day average scheme would not be adequately protective of all beneficial uses.
-The monthly average and the daily maximum limits cannot be removed because none of the anti-backsliding exceptions apply.
-The monthly average and daily maximum limits were both included in the previous permit (Order R4-2009-0076) and the Pomona WRP has been able to meet both limits.
+The monthly average and the daily maximum limitations cannot be removed because none of the anti-backsliding exceptions apply.
+The monthly average and daily maximum limitations were both included in the previous permit (Order R4-2009-0075) and the Saugus WRP has been able to meet both limits.